 Thailand Property Lawyer

-During 2010, he took on a new challenge when he moved to our Property Section, advising clients and helping them navigate the sometimes complex landscape of transacting and acquiring real property in Thailand.
-Through his hard work, exceptional ability and experience, he has been instrumental in the development of our Property Section into one of the most trusted and diverse practices in Thailand, dealing with a range of clients from single private to large corporate developers.
-In recognition of this, he was made the head of our Property Section and a Senior Associate in 2015.
+Through his hard work, exceptional ability, and experience, he has been instrumental in the development of our Property Section into one of the most trusted and diverse practices in Thailand, dealing with a range of clients from single private to large corporate developers.
+In recognition of this, he was made the head of our Property Section in 2022.

 What are the restrictions on buying a house or other construction on land?